yoowillns/django-materialize/README.rst

 	<!-- Compiled and minified JavaScript -->
 	<script src="https://cdnjs.cloudflare.com/ajax/libs/materialize/0.97.6/js/materialize.min.js"></script>

-Or download files " materializecss " http://materializecss.com/bin/materialize-v0.97.6.zip and copy in the `` static`` of your project and load your templates
+	Or download files " materializecss " http://materializecss.com/bin/materialize-v0.97.6.zip and copy in the ``static`` path of your project and load your templates

 4. In your templates, load the ``materialize`` library and use the ``{% load materialize %}``